The objectives of REMS are:

 We will keep the community informed as the project progresses.
 We will do this via updates like this one, notification letters and through the Shoalhaven

 City Council website and social media.
 The project team can be contacted on the details at the bottom of this page.

 Work Package 2.2

-The detailed designs for REMS 1B Work Package 2.2 (Nowra to REMS Transfer Main) have been completed and a Request for Tender issued
+The construction of the REMS 1B Work Package 2.2 (Nowra to REMS Transfer Main) has been completed by Murphy McCarthy and Associates.
+Pipeline construction

-commenced November 2016.
-Agreements have been negotiated with relevant landowners to allow construction of this pipeline on private land.
+commenced November 2016 and was completed by July 2017.
+Agreements were negotiated with relevant landowners to allow construction of this pipeline on private land.
 New reclaimed

-water allocations are being negotiated with landowners along the transfer main route.
+water allocations have been negotiated with landowners along the transfer main route.

 Image shows geographical split of works packages

 All enquiries regarding the REMS 1B project may be directed to the project information line on 1800 457 443 or email firstname.lastname@example.org We appreciate your cooperation and patience during this important work.